ahmadchata/newsweek/README.md

 # Bootstrap
 Microverse 7th Project (Solo)

-> This project replicates the Newsweek website using Bootstrap, making sure Bootstrap CSS classes are used wherever possible, the layout should look as exact as the original page across all screen sizes.
+> This project replicates the Newsweek website using Bootstrap 4, making sure Bootstrap CSS classes are used wherever possible, the layout should look as exact as the original page across all screen sizes.

 ![screenshot](images/screenshot.png)